vimalathi/javaSpark/README.md

 # javaSpark
-Spark programming using java in intellij
+Spark programming using java with maven in intellij